 Background and History

-Believe it or not, the ketogenic diet wasn’t actually created for weight loss purposes.
+Believe it or not, the ketogenic diet wasn’t created for weight loss purposes.
 It started as a treatment for epilepsy in the 1920s.
 Doctors created the super low-carb diet, which helps control seizures, as an alternative to fasting.
 By severely limiting their carbohydrate intake, epilepsy patients were able to stay in a semi-fasted state that reduced their seizures without restricting their calories.

 As drugs were developed to treat epilepsy, the ketogenic diet fell out of use until the 1990s.
 Charlie Abrahams, a toddler with severe drug-resistant epilepsy, and his parents are credited with repopularizing the diet.
 The toddler’s seizures improved so much on the ketogenic diet that Dateline did a special on it in 1994, and his parents made a movie about their experience in 1997.

 Since then, the keto diet has been adopted by many as a weight loss regimen.
 Fans of the diet say it boosts weight loss, reduces appetite, balances blood sugar, and more.
-If you’re curious about this unique diet and interested in trying it out for yourself, keep reading to learn how to create your own keto diet plan.
+If you’re curious about this unique diet and interested in trying it out for yourself, keep reading to learn how to create your keto diet plan.

 What Is a Keto Diet?

 Keto is an extremely low-carb diet similar to the Atkins diet.
 Most keto dieters keep their carb intake between 20 and 50 grams a day.
 Eating such a low-carb diet causes the body to enter a metabolic state called ketosis in which the body burns stored fat instead of glucose.
-Proponents of the diet say that entering ketosis has a number of health benefits, including increased weight loss, improved energy, better sleep, less inflammation, fewer headaches, and more.
+Proponents of the diet say that entering ketosis has several health benefits, including increased weight loss, improved energy, better sleep, less inflammation, fewer headaches, and more.

-In order to keep their carb intake low enough, keto dieters have to cut out sugar, grains, beans, starchy vegetables, and most types of fruit.
+To keep their carb intake low enough, keto dieters have to cut out sugar, grains, beans, starchy vegetables, and most types of fruit.
 So what’s left?

 What Can You Eat on a Keto Diet Plan?